 Love.
 But apart from that here are come combinations I really enjoy.

 Whichever way you choose to make it I hope this Aloo Gosht fills you with joy.
 As always I'd love to see your recreations so do tag me on Instagram @flourandspiceblog.
+Share what you thought of this recipe by rating it below!
+Happy Cooking!

 EASY Aloo Gosht - Instant Pot, Stove Top + Busy Day Version